Scotchester/jellybeans/_posts/2021-03-28-starburst-very-berry.md

 ---------------- | ---------------
 _Total_          | **26**/35 beans

-Another year, another solid effort for Starbucks.
+Another year, another solid effort for Starburst.
-I hope they come with something a little more interesting next year, but if you're a Starbucks bean devotee, these are a worthy addition to the rotation.
+I hope they come with something a little more interesting next year, but if you're a Starburst bean devotee, these are a worthy addition to the rotation.